 - Stereotyped or repetitive use of objects– Autistic people might line up items, engage in repetitive behaviors by opening and closing doors or turning on and off lights.

 According to an article on AutisticAspergers.com, autistic people may develop obsessions for several reasons, These signs of autism include:

 - Obsessions may provide structure, order, and predictability, and help people cope with the uncertainties of daily life

 - People who find social interaction difficult might use their special interests as a way to start conversations and feel more self-assured in social situations

 - Obsessions may help people to relax and feel happy

 - People can get a lot of enjoyment from learning about a particular subject or gathering together items of interest.

-Autism greatly affects the lives of adults around the world with the condition as well as those closest to them.
-By understanding the symptoms and how the condition presents, along with the associated challenges of being on the spectrum, those who don’t have autism can learn to interact more effectively and empathetically with those who do have autism.
+Autism greatly affects the mental health of adults around the world with the condition as well as those closest to them.
+By understanding the autism characteristics in adults and how the condition presents, along with the associated challenges of being on the spectrum, those who don’t have autism can learn to interact more effectively and empathetically with those who do have autism.

 Here are two thought-provoking quotes from an educational article in Behavioral Scientist to leave you with: